 The story of the beginning

-?and many of these books could not be found in other languages (?) so I took an English book and taught myself to speak English (?) and at the age of 11 I already spoke and could communicate in that language? she tells MZNews.
+"And many of those books you couldn't find in other languages (...) so I took an English book and taught myself to speak English (...) and at the age of 11 I was already speaking and able to communicate in that language," she tells MZNews.

 Little did he know that language would become his work tool and would take him where he is today.
-In 2007, after finishing his degree in architecture, Tamele got an internship in his field. ?during this period I discovered that I would not be able to earn a salary in what was my ambition, and it was at this point that I started translating full-time? he recalls.
+In 2007, after graduating from architecture school Tamele got an internship in his field of training.
+"During this period I discovered that I would not be able to get a salary in what was my ambition, and it was at this point that I started translating full-time," he recalls.